chinapedia/wikipedia.abstract.en/Page/J._R._R._Tolkien.md

 Retirement and later years

-Bust of Tolkien in the chapel of Exeter College, Oxford, Oxford|thumb During his life in retirement, from 1959 up to his death in 1973, Tolkien received steadily increasing public attention and literary fame.
+During his life in retirement, from 1959 up to his death in 1973, Tolkien received steadily increasing public attention and literary fame.
 In 1961, his friend C. S. Lewis even nominated him for the Nobel Prize in Literature.[101]
 The sales of his books were so profitable that he regretted that he had not chosen early retirement.[102]
 At first, he wrote enthusiastic answers to readers' enquiries, but he became increasingly unhappy about the sudden popularity of his books with the 1960s counter-culture movement.[103]
 In a 1972 letter, he deplored having become a cult-figure, but admitted that "even the nose of a very modest idol ... cannot remain entirely untickled by the sweet smell of incense!"[104]

 Fan attention became so intense that Tolkien had to take his phone number out of the public directory,[105] and eventually he and Edith moved to Bournemouth, which was then a seaside resort patronized by the British upper middle class.
 Tolkien's status as a best-selling author gave them easy entry into polite society, but Tolkien deeply missed the company of his fellow Inklings.
 Edith, however, was overjoyed to step into the role of a society hostess, which had been the reason that Tolkien selected Bournemouth in the first place.